Eye Infections Treatment Specialist in Lehigh Acres FL

 • Flaky eyelids

 There are a few common denominators to indicate if an eye infection has been caused by a viral or bacterial infection.
-A viral infection like pink eye is one of the most common eye infections many will get, and can often be accompanied by upper respiratory symptoms, you will also see clear or white discharge accompanied with a viral infection.
+A viral infection like pink eye is one of the most common eye infections many will get, and can often be accompanied by upper respiratory symptoms, you will also see clear or white discharge accompanied by a viral infection.
 While a bacterial infection is usually identified by either a green or yellowish discharge.
 If you are prescribed antibiotics by your doctor for conjunctivitis and it does not resolve within the 3-to-4-day timeline that it should, your doctor may note it as a viral infection.
-Itchy eyes are more commonly associated with an allergic conjunctivitis, which can also be highly contagious like pink eye, and quite unpleasant.
+Itchy eyes are more commonly associated with allergic conjunctivitis, which can also be highly contagious like pink eye, and quite unpleasant.

 If you leave an eye infection, thinking it will heal on your own, you may be greatly mistaken.
 An infection if left without proper treatment, can lead to inflammation and blockage of the eye’s tear drainage system which can lead to dacryocystitis.